UB-Datastructures/assignments/PA1.md

     * How to edit/compile/debug code in Scala.
     * How to find/read the Scala documentation and use standard libraries
     * How to read and parse a CSV file in Scala
-    * How to write a file in Scala

 ## Useful Resources